ipfabric/docs/docs/System_Administration/IPF_CLI_Config/index.md

 - DNS servers
 - proxy server

-If some initial parameters need to be modified after the deployment is completed, you may re-run IPF CLI Config with the following command (with one or more options) in the CLI as `osadmin`:
+If some initial parameters need to be modified after completing the deployment, you may re-run IPF CLI Config with the following command (with one or more options) as `osadmin`:

 ```shell
 sudo ipf-cli-config